Atole

 Pro Tips

-- Transfer to a glass or ceramic container to prevent flavor absorption by plastic
+- Store in glass or food-grade containers to prevent flavor absorption

-- Reheat gently on stovetop or in microwave, adding water or milk if too thick
+- Reheat gently on stovetop or microwave with additional liquid if thickened

 Origin & Heritage